programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 This lesson uses GitHub because it's free and was the best fit for our scholarly case study's needs, but you may wish to research the features of comparable opensource, free (e.g. GitLab) and paid (e.g. hosting on your own servers[^4]) options for versioning and web hosting[^5].

 ## Setup
-Before starting collaborative writing and publishing on your site, you'll need to follow the one-time setup steps below.
+Before starting collaborative writing and publishing on your site, you'll need to follow the one-time setup steps below to make sure you're working from the same set of files as the authors, set up a way to view your site changes before publishing them, allow your site to handle multiple authors, and set reviewer permissions.

 ### Import the demo repo
 To make sure you're working from the same files and settings as we are, this lesson will have you work from a demo set of code[^6].